stridecolossus/JOVE/docs/blog/part-4-models/depth-buffer.md

 }
 ```

-Finally the surface property accessors can be cached to API calls:
+Finally the surface property accessors can be cached to minimise API calls:

 ```java
 public Surface cached() {